git-pull/website/consulting/working-for-equity.md

   parachute somewhere else and live another day.

   It's not the programmer's job, *ever*, to have to worry about money or hear excuses.
 Sorry if it's tough to hear now.
 It's just the way it is.

   But most of all, even though you're a genius and have your success written in the stars, *still*:
 - We can't prospect business plans

   I'm a programmer.
 I'm proven to do that.
-Not based on phony technical screenings, trivia, or code golf, but a `track record of demonstrable outcomes and a diverse portfolio <https://cv.git-pull.com>`_.
+Not based on phony technical screenings, trivia, or code golf, but a [track record of demonstrable outcomes and a diverse portfolio](<https://cv.git-pull.com>).
 More than any of my peers, *by a landslide*.

   However, I'm *not* proven to operate whole businesses and sell them, or invest in them.
 I can't determine in the affirmative or negative if your business plan makes sense.